Tilea Campaign Part 29

 In the night’s quietest hour, in the city’s loneliest corner, several assassins, sharp of tooth and claw, were inspecting their work.

-“A job very well done, master, yes?” said one, still clutching the heavy blade he had pommeled one of their victims with before strangling the man.
+“A job very well done, master, yes?” said one, still clutching the heavy blade he had pommeled one of the victims with before strangling the man.

-The first looked at the sword now prominently lodged in the other corpse, his eyes then flicking to scrutinise the ragged edge of his own blade.
+The bearer of the blade, Chinkill by name, looked at the sword now prominently lodged in the other corpse, his eyes then flicking to scrutinise the ragged edge of his own blade.

-“Master,” he said, “forgive, but that blade is good and sharp – such a shame-waste to leave it here.”
+“Master,” he said, “forgive and pardon, but that blade is good and sharp – such a shame-waste to leave it here.”

 “Yes, not us, never us,” hissed the first.
 He prodded his own victim with his taloned foot.
-“Yet master, a mere-nothing thought, but this one here has a knife.
-Would that not suit-satisfy?”
+“Yet master, a mere-nothing thought I know, but this one here has a knife.
+Would that not suit-satisfy in place of such a fine sword-blade?”

-“It might just do,” he agreed.
+“It might just do,” the master agreed, apparently feeling generous.
 “But no, I like the sword.
 It draws the eye.
-A knife is but a small thing and gives but small ideas – the tool of petty-squabbling thieves, too easily dismissed as bloody vengeance between the basest of men-things.
-This sword tells another story, for it is the kind the men-thing guards carry.
-Let their captains think-believe their own guards bear the blame for this naughtiness.”
+A knife-blade is but a tiny-small thing and gives but tiny-small ideas – the tool of petty-squabbling thieves, too easily dismissed as bloody vengeance between the basest of man-things.
+This sword tells another story-tale, for it is the kind the man-thing guards carry.
+Let their captains suspect-believe their own guards bear the blame for this nasty-naughtiness.”

 “A soldier might boast, had any one of them done this,” said the master.

 “But none of them did, and so none will make such a claim.
-Then the captains will think-believe their command-control is weak, and that they know not what their own soldiers do.”
+Then the captains will think-believe their command-control is weak, and that they know not what their own servant-soldiers do.”

-“Yes, Master,” said the first, finally giving up on his petty quest to obtain the sword.
+“Yes, Master,” said Chinkill, finally giving up on his petty quest to obtain the blade.

 “Now,” ordered the master, “look and look again.
-Make certain-sure there is no sign of our presence here.”
+Make certain-sure there is no sign nor clues of our presence here.”

-The first looked at the corpses and then around them.
+Chinkill looked at the corpses, then at the ground around them.

-“Look again, make certain-sure,” commanded the master.
-“Nothing dropped.
-No fur under his nails.
-No paw print marking the ground.”
+“Look again,” commanded the master.
+“There must be nothing dropped, nor fur under his nails, not even a paw print upon the ground.”

-The first hunched down and looked closer.
-He was getting nervous, as could be seen from the raised fur on the back of his neck.
+Chinkill hunched down to look closer.
+He was getting nervous, as revealed by the raised fur on the back of his neck.

-“Master, forgive, but do we not linger-stay here too long?” he asked.
-“If the men-things come they will see us ourselves, not just that we leave-drop behind, and they will know all.”
+“Master, pardon-forgive, but do we not linger-stay here too long?” he asked.
+“If the man-things come now they will see us, here ourselves, and not just that we leave-drop behind.
+Then they will know all.”

 “Hush-quiet,” snapped the master.
 “I am no half-wit fool.
-I chose this spot.
-I chose this time.
+I chose this spot, particular and careful.
+I chose this time, exact and now.
 No-one will come.
 Four nights this place was quiet-empty.
 Besides, look, look,” he gestured at the guards stationed all around them, “we have eyes to see and ears to hear all around.”

-“If anyone approaches,” the master continued, “we shall know in plenty-enough time to make our escape.
-Now, make haste, and be sure there no sign-clue of our presence.”
+“If anyone approaches, we shall know in plenty-enough time to escape-leave.
+Now, make haste, and be certain-sure there is no sign-clue of our presence.”

 ………………………………………………………………